-Once at the specialist centre, the initial task is to stabilise the child. usually with an intravenous drip of glucose.
-Sometimes a high carbohydrate feed is given as well, usually given through a nasogastric (NG) tube.
-This tube goes through the nose, down the throat into the stomach.
-Intravenous glucose is often the guickest way of returning a child's blood glucose level to normal.
+Once at the specialist centre, the initial task is to stabilise the child, usually with an intravenous drip of glucose.
+Sometimes a high carbohydrate feed is given as well.
+Intravenous glucose is often the quickest way of returning a child's blood glucose level to normal.
 A central venous access device may be required to give a high concentration of glucose for the rapid correction of hypoglycaemic episodes and for obtaining crucial blood samples.
-A central venous catheter is often inserted into a vein near the heart during a short operation under general anaesthetic.As central venous catheters offer a direct route into the bloodstream, they need to be looked after very carefully, but nurses on the ward will teach you all you need to know.
+A central venous catheter is often inserted into a vein near the heart during a short operation under general anaesthetic.
+As central venous catheters offer a direct route into the bloodstream, they need to be looked after very carefully, but nurses on the ward will teach you all you need to know a period of time until the they become hypoglycaemic (3.0mmols/litre or less for a very short period of time only).
+Once the diagnosis has been reached (or the fast has been completed), glucose is given into a vein (intravenously through a drip or central venous device) and/or feed commenced to correct the blood glucose level back to normal.